4 Hour Wildlife

 U’mista Cultural Centre

 Our adventure begins in Alert Bay at the U’mista Cultural Centre – a museum dedicated to telling the story of the people of the Kwakwaka’wakw First Nation.
-Your tour guides, members of one of the 19 tribes of Kwakwaka’wakw, will interpret the exhibitions to delve deeper into the history of the artifacts.
+Your tour guides, members of one of the 17 tribes of Kwakwaka’wakw, will interpret the exhibitions to delve deeper into the history of the artifacts.
 See the ancestral masks that were confiscated during the Potlatch Ban between 1884 and 1951, which outlawed traditional ceremonial feasts and potlatches and had a huge impact on indigenous people.
 If you love art and history, you’ll like this part!

 "Deeply knowledgeable about nature"